Amini, India: Demographics

 Amini village is in the middle of the west coast of the Island.
 A raised stone platform jetty, with steps leading to the beach, is in front of the village.
 There is a post office and a hospital at the village.

 The small village of Hujrapali is on the east coast.

 As of the 2011 India census, the island of Amini had a population of 7,657.
 Males constitute 50% of the population and females 50%.
 Amini has an average literacy rate of 71%, higher than the national average of 59.5%, with 55% of the males and 45% of females literate.
 15% of the population is under 6 years of age.

 Pitti Bank

-Amini Island lies at the northeastern extremity of Pitti Bank, 42 km from small, uninhabited Pitti Island (not to be confused with Pitti Islet of Kalpeni Atoll), which is located at the opposite southwestern extremity of the bank.
+Amini Island lies at the northeastern extremity of Pitti Bank, 42 km from the small, uninhabited Pitti Island (not to be confused with Pitti Islet of Kalpeni Atoll), which is located at the opposite southwestern extremity of the bank.
 Pitti Bank, also oriented along a northeast–southwest axis, is 49 km long, in the northern part from 2 to 7 km wide and in the southern part up to 18 km wide.
 Pitti Bank may be considered a largely submerged and sunken atoll, with an estimated lagoon area of 415 km2, with just the two islands Amini and Pitti remaining at its opposite ends.
 Kadmat island, although just 5 km northeast of Amini Island, is separated from it by a deep channel and thus forms a separate geographical unit.